-Hazel Family Scholarship The Hazel Family Scholarship was established in 2020 with a substantial pledge from Council member and Pro Chancellor of the University of South Australia, Jim Hazel, and his wife Vizma.
+Hazel Family Scholarship The Hazel Family Scholarship was established in 2O2O with a substantial pledge from Council member and Pro Chancellor of the University of South Australia, Jim Hazel, and his wife, Vizma.
 The Hazel Family Scholarship reflects the Hazel's western Adelaide origins, and assists commencing UniSA students new to higher education who completed their secondary education at five designated western Adelaide high schools, or Lucindale Area School in the south-east of the state.
 Jim Hazel holds a number of non-executive board positions, following a career in the banking industry.
 He is a director of ASX listed companies Bendigo & Adelaide Bank Ltd and Ingenia Communities Group (Chair).
-He is Chair of the Adelaide Festival Centre Trust and sits on the boards of Coopers Brewery Ltd and COTA Australia "Vizma and I only got through our tertiary education due to the many sacrifices of our parents.
+Currently, he sits on the boards of Coopers Brewery Ltd and COTA Australia.
+"Vizma and I only got through our tertiary education due to the many sacrifices of our parents.
 It gives us great pleasure to help students who may be in a similar position."
 Jim Hazel Previous scholarship recipient, Tam Le